Netanyahu in high stakes gamble with new settlement bill

-JERUSALEM Prime Minister Benjamin Netanyahu's support for a bill that would legalize Israeli settlement homes on private Palestinian land in the West Bank is seen in Israel as another feint in a power struggle within his ruling right-wing coalition.
+JERUSALEM (Reuters) - Prime Minister Benjamin Netanyahu's support for a bill that would legalize Israeli settlement homes on private Palestinian land in the West Bank is seen in Israel as another feint in a power struggle within his ruling right-wing coalition.

-But critics in Israel and abroad who are alarmed by the legislation fear Netanyahu's machinations aimed at appeasing political partners could have grave consequences internationally, even if the law does not survive likely court challenges.
+But critics in Israel and abroad fear that Netanyahu's machinations aimed at appeasing political partners could have grave consequences internationally, even if the law does not survive likely court challenges.

 Preliminary approval for the bill granted by parliament on Monday has alarmed the United States, European Union and United Nations, raising the possibility of some sort of U.N. resolution before President Barack Obama's term is up in January.

 Israeli officials are also concerned that the bill could provide grounds for prosecution by the International Criminal Court in The Hague.
+It prompted particularly strong criticism from Germany.

-Netanyahu himself cited possible court action when he initially opposed the legislation promoted by the far-right Jewish Home party and its leader Naftali Bennett.
+Netanyahu himself cited possible court action when he initially opposed the legislation promoted by the far-right Jewish Home party and its leader, Naftali Bennett.
 Palestinians condemned the bill as a land grab in territory they seek for a state.

-But for the fourth-term prime minister, failure to support the bill would have ceded ground to Bennett in their pursuit of conservative voters that form the power base of both Netanyahu's Likud and Jewish Home.
+But for the fourth-term prime minister, failure to support the bill would have ceded ground to Bennett in their pursuit of conservative voters that form the power base of both Jewish Home and Netanyahu's Likud.

-The bill must pass three more votes in parliament before becoming law, the first of which was expected on Wednesday.
+The bill passed its first reading in the legislature with 58 lawmakers voting in favor and 51 opposed.
+It will require two more votes, probably next week, to become law.

-The legislation could ultimately be overturned by Israel's Supreme Court, where human rights groups are widely expected to challenge the effective expropriation of privately-owned land.
+The legislation could ultimately be overturned by Israel's Supreme Court, where human rights groups are widely expected to challenge the effective expropriation of privately owned land.

 Some political commentators in Israel have suggested that Netanyahu could be relying on the court to kill the bill.

-Netanyahu has been scrambling to find a way to avoid a confrontation with settlers over the court's order to evacuate Amona, the largest settlement-outpost in the West Bank, by Dec.
+Netanyahu has been searching for a way to avoid a confrontation with settlers over the court's order to evacuate Amona, the largest settlement-outpost in the West Bank, by Dec.
 25.

-Talia Sasson, a former state prosecutor who in 2005 spearheaded an inquiry into outposts commissioned by then-prime minister Ariel Sharon, said the bill was "a political stunt" to keep the coalition together.
+Talia Sasson, a former state prosecutor who in 2005 led an inquiry into outposts commissioned by then-prime minister Ariel Sharon, said the bill was "a political stunt" to keep the coalition together.

 "The prime minister will come out looking good to his supporters once again -- after all, (it will be seen that) he tried to legalize the theft of lands in the West Bank, and it was the Supreme Court that got in his way," Sasson wrote in Maariv newspaper.

-In the five decades since Israel captured the West Bank in 1967, it has built about 120 formal settlements on the territory, acts which most of the world deem illegal and an obstacle to peace with the Palestinians, who aim to establish a state in the West Bank and Gaza Strip with East Jerusalem as its capital.
+In the five decades since Israel captured the West Bank, it has built about 120 formal settlements on the territory.
+Most of the world deems them illegal and an obstacle to peace with the Palestinians, who aim to establish a state in the West Bank and Gaza Strip with East Jerusalem as its capital.

-As well as these settlements, which Israel fully supports, settlers have established more than 100 outposts, many on hilltops across the West Bank, often with tacit government support.
+As well as those settlements, which Israel fully supports, settlers have established more than 100 outposts, many on hilltops across the West Bank, often with tacit government support.

-Under the new bill, 55 of these outposts will have official sanction, according to Israeli settlement watchdog Peace Now.
+Under the new bill, 55 of the outposts will have official sanction, according to Israeli settlement watchdog Peace Now.
 Compensation would be offered to Palestinian land owners.

 The deeper the government becomes involved in backing settlement activity the worse it could be for Israel, said Aeyal Gross, a professor of international law at Tel Aviv University.